Mesomyzon

-Mesomyzon mengae is an extinct lamprey from freshwater strata of the Early Cretaceous-aged Yixian Formation, in China.
-So far, M. mengae is the only lamprey known from post-Paleozoic fossils.
+Mesomyzon mengae is an extinct lamprey genus from freshwater strata of the Early Cretaceous (Barremian–Aptian age) Yixian Formation of China.

 The animal's exquisitely preserved fossils show a creature very similar to modern-day lampreys, having a well-developed sucking oral disk, a branchial basket, at least seven pairs of gill pouches and corresponding gill arches, impressions of gill filaments, and at least 80 myomeres of its musculature.
+It had the same three-phase life cycle found in modern lampreys.

 A phylogenetic analysis conducted in 2018 shows that Mesomyzon is the fossil lamprey most closely related to modern taxa, though it is not closely related to any modern group.
-On the other hand, Brownstein & Near (2022) found it to be a member of the lamprey crown group, most closely related to northern lampreys.
+On the other hand, Brownstein & Near (2022) found it to be a member of the lamprey crown group, most closely related to Petromyzontidae.
+However, a 2023 study found it again to be a derived stem lamprey, with the earlier Yanliaomyzon from the same region found to be more closely related to modern lampreys.
+This study also suggested Mesomyzon to be a blood feeder.